tobiy105/hangman280/milestone/README.md

 The project file structure is as follows:

+- **milestone/**
+   - milestone_2.py: The Python code for creating variables for the Hangman game.
-- milestone_2.py: Contains the Python code for the "Guess the Word" game.
+   - milestone_3.py: Contains the Python code for checking if the character is in the word.
+   - milestone_4.py: Contains the Python code for the Hangman game class.
+   - milestone_5.py: Contains the Python code combining and running the Hangman game.
    - README.md: This documentation file.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.